supercollider/supercollider/README.md

 sclang comes with its own package manager, called Quarks. scsynth and supernova both support third-party plugins via C and C++ APIs.

 SuperCollider is written in C++17 using several third-party libraries, including Qt and Boost.
-It can be used on Windows, macOS, a variety of Linux and BSD distributions, Raspberry Pi, and the Bela platform.
+It can be used on Windows, macOS, a variety of Linux and BSD distributions, Raspberry Pi, the Bela platform and the browser via WebAssembly.

 The online documentation of the development version is available via [dev.docs.supercollider.online](https://dev.docs.supercollider.online).